enochsori/node-basic-planets-project/README.md

 # Find Habitable Areas Project

-This project helps in identifying habitable regions among the planets discovered by the Kepler Telescope.
-The project runs in a Node.js environment and utilizes the `fs` and `csv-parse` modules.
+As a node JS basic project, implementing the search for habitable planets among the planets discovered by NASA's Kepler telescope using Node JS. `fs` and `csv-parse` modules.